Focus: To learn how to use Facebook as a successful platform to build your audience and eventually turn the likes into leads.

 If you succeeded then repeat!
 If not, look at where you could have changed strategies, then adjust and start again.

-Step 2 - How To Get More Likes
+Get More Likes

 Seeing hundreds and thousands of “Likes” on a Facebook Page provides the “social proof” that this place is a happening place!
 The product, service or idea being marketed is something that a lot of people relate to and, well, like!
 So why wouldn’t you want to join the party as well?
 That’s the kind of reasoning that has made the Facebook Page “Likes” system a really successful model.